gwiedeman/eadmachine/README.md

 The different sheets at the bottom (circled in red above) lead to other sheets with more fields.
 Be sure to look at all fields to see what is applicable, but do not feel the need to fill in everything.
 Many detailed finding aids look very empty in the spreadsheet.

 Feel free to insert new row and resize and move any tables.
 There is no set location for each table, even move them between sheets to customize the template as you like.
-The only requirement is that all fields must be present or you will get an error when saving as .xml ñ no removing tables.
+The only requirement is that all fields must be present or you will get an error when saving as .xml ‚Äì no removing tables.

 ###Container Lists

 EADMachine supports complex file or even item level container lists.
-When you are ready to enter your container list, navigate to the ìContainersî sheet:
+When you are ready to enter your container list, navigate to the ‚ÄúContainers‚Äù sheet:

 ![containerlist-containerids](docs/containerlist-containerids.png)